 Being such a sneaky calorie counter, it was really difficult for me to try to listen to my body when making food choices because I constantly had so many numbers flying around in my mind.
 I had awareness of my cravings, or of which foods sounded good, but having already estimated the calorie count of my breakfast and rules about calorie counts for lunch, it was really hard to make a decision that was informed by my body rather than my brain.

-One of the ways I counsel my clients about learning how to eat intuitively is by intentionally choosing foods that don’t have nutrition labels — or if they do, not measuring them out.
+One of the tips I like to give for learning how to eat intuitively is by intentionally choosing foods that don’t have nutrition labels — or if they do, not measuring them out.
 For example, instead of purchasing pre-sliced sandwich bread with serving sizes and nutrition info, I encourage them to buy bread from the bakery section where the baggies and boxes don’t come with nutrition labels.
 I also encourage choosing foods from bulk containers or multi-serving containers, like a big tub of yogurt instead of individual cups.

 The problem that I ran into with this in my own experience was that I was really good at “eyeballing” the serving sizes of these foods, and I’d also already memorized the nutrition labels.
 I even knew how many calories were in baby carrots, bananas, and broccoli — some of my “safe foods.”
-Some of the clients I work with have the same problem, and so what I encourage in those situations is to ditch home cooking for a while and eat out at restaurants.
+So what was really healing for me during that time was ditching home cooking for a while and eating out at restaurants.

 Restaurant meals are notorious for being high in calories and having large portion sizes.
 Even the salads are thought of poorly in some circles because of the dressing, croutons, and other toppings.
 However, this lack of “salad neutrality” is actually a good thing for someone who is learning how to be an intuitive eater; the foods that were previously considered “safe foods” like vegetables and salads aren’t quite so “safe” anymore.
 Plus, depending on the type of dressing or other additions, it’s almost impossible to estimate the calorie count just by looking at it.
 (The exception is at restaurants like Panera, which have started posting calorie counts on the menu, which I think is a big, big problem.
 More on that topic here.)